 The celebration of Negro History Week spread across the nation and by the 1960’s there were calls to expand the celebration to a month.
 Kent State became the first university to recognize February as Black History Month.

-The Forty-seventh Anniversary of BHM comes at a time when the teaching of Black history is under attack.
-Since January of 2021 legislators in 37 states have introduced laws that limit how race and racism can be presented in the classroom.
-Republican-led legislatures in fourteen states have passed laws that either ban or limit schools from teaching that racism has played a part in American institutions over the years.
+The 48th Anniversary of BHM comes at a time when the teaching of Black history is under attack.
+Read more Since January of 2021 legislators in 37 states have introduced laws that limit how race and racism can be presented in the classroom.
+Republican-led legislatures in 14 states have passed laws that either ban or limit schools from teaching that racism has played a part in American institutions over the years.

 These new restrictions have put history teachers on edge in many states.
 An Oklahoma history teacher, Eric Parker, feels the added stress.
 He wants to stand firm, but is guarded.
 “I am not going to let any of these laws deter me from the things that I think work best for students.
 But I also enjoy working with students and having a roof over my head.”

 The teaching of Black history which is, of course, American history, has become embroiled in the so-called culture wars of politics that, in part, are at the heart of the country’s polarization.
 Several state legislatures and school boards have banned The 1619 Project from the classroom as well as what has been referred to as Critical Race Theory, a concept studied exclusively in graduate schools.
 To many observers, the attacks from primarily Republican-led states amount to a war on history that must be met head on.
 It is fitting that Black History Month’s 2023 theme is “Resistance”.

 Dr. Woodson believed that history can affect the present in a positive way.
 As history is now at the center of passionate politics, it appears that the present may affect history.